Published on March 25th, 2015 | by Ruben1

 Brandy de Jerez

 Brandy de Jerez or Sherry Brandy is a spirit produced by distilling wine, just like cognac, armagnac or grappa.
 You could say it’s a side product of sherry production as the barrels in which the brandy ages are first seasoned with sherry wine.

 Like sherry, it needs to be produced within the sherry triangle formed by the cities of Jerez de la Frontera, Sanlucar de Barrameda and El Puerto de Santa Maria.
-The product is protected by the D.O.
+Sherry brandy is protected by the D.O.
 Brandy de Jerez which has its own Consejo Regulador (regulatory council).
 In fact it is one of just three regulated kinds of brandy in Europe, together with cognac and armagnac in France.

-The distillation techniques used to produce alcohol from wine are a legacy passed down to us from the Moors, who settled in Jerez around 711 until the town was later re-conquered by King Alfonso X in 1264.
+The distillation techniques used to produce alcohol from wine are a legacy passed down to us from the Moors.
+They settled in Jerez around 711 until the town was later re-conquered by King Alfonso X in 1264.
 Although the Moors used alcohol to make perfumes and medicins, the local population also started drinking it.
 Old references to a “Spirit Tax” go back as far as 1580.
 Brandy de Jerez began to be traded in large quantities in the mid 19th Century.
-Keep in mind though that Brandy de Jerez is not simply distilled sherry.
+Keep in mind though that Brandy de Jerez is not distilled sherry.

 Base wine from Airén

-Nowadays this wine is usually produced from the Airén grape in the provinces of La Mancha and Extremadura, which may seem surprising when you consider there is so much Palomino in vineyards around Jerez.
-This is simply a cost issue: Palomino grapes are generally considered too precious for brandy.
+Nowadays this wine is usually produced from the Airén grape in the provinces of La Mancha and Extremadura.
+This may seem surprising when you consider there is so much Palomino in vineyards around Jerez.
+However it is simply a cost issue: Palomino grapes are generally considered too precious for brandy.
 González Byass Lepanto is the only commercial brandy that is still produced entirely from Palomino, as far as I know.
-However some producers will add a small portion of Palomino (or PX) base wine to the blend before distillation.
+However some producers add a small portion of Palomino (or PX) base wine to the blend before distillation.

 After the leas (bits of skin, pips, etc…) have been decanted, the base wines were traditionally double-distilled in copper pot stills, called alquitaras.
 The stills were heated directly by a holm-oak fire.
 Nowadays most of the distilling is done using column stills which is more efficient (continuous distillation).